Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The program is driven via three timers:

-- `Displayer` beats at constant 60Hz and coalesces requests for decoding the image layers and refreshing the image canvas;
+- `Displayer` beats at constant 60 Hz and coalesces requests for decoding the image layers and refreshing the image canvas;
-- `Movie` beats at configurable frequency (default 20Hz) and is responsible to ask for the time of the program to change (i.e., frame advance);
+- `Movie` beats at a configurable frequency (default 20 Hz) and is responsible for setting the program time (i.e., frame advance);
-- `UITimer` beats at constant 10Hz and commands the refresh of the Swing UI components that need to change together with the movie frame; additionally, it commands the refresh of the timeline canvas.
+- `UITimer` beats at constant 10 Hz and commands the refresh of the Swing UI components that need to change together with the movie frame; additionally, it commands the refresh of the timeline canvas.

 # CCN2 Tasks #